friemen/diffit/README.md

 course - contains insights from existing open source work such as `clj-diff` and others.

-## TODO

-* ClojureScript version
-* Do a more extensive test on text files
-* Replace naive vector insert and remove implementation with more sophisticated one

 ## Usage

-Include a dependency in your project.clj.

-TODO: release

 There are two namespaces: `diffit.vec` and `diffit.map`.
 Each contains a `diff` and a `patch` function.